 The term SEND is used to describe children (or young people) with special educational needs and/or disabilities.
 A child with a special educational need is one that has more difficulty with their learning than their peers and requires additional support.
 This difficulty maybe mild and transient or more severe and long lasting as a result of a disability.
 A disability is an impairment that has a substantial and long term affect on a child.

 How can settings ensure that children with SEND are supported?

 Funded early years settings should follow the SEND Code of Practice and check that the requirements outlined in the Code are incorporated into all aspects of their provision.
 This ensures that children’s needs are identified early, appropriate support is given and children are referred onto external agencies if their learning and development continue to be a concern.
 Non-maintained settings are expected to identify a special educational needs coordinator (SENCO) to support children with SEN.

 If a child is also disabled then the child is offered support and protection under the Equality Act 2010.
 Additional duties are set out within the Act for those settings in receipt of public funding.

 Order your own copy of the SEND Code of Practice 2014 for the Early Years publication, which guides providers through the key steps to identifying and supporting children with SEN or disabilities.

-In April 2016 Ofsted issued a new framework for the inspection of local areas’ effectiveness for identifying and meeting the needs of children and young people (aged 0-25) with SEND.
-This follows on from statutory duties contained within the Children and Families Act (2014) and the Special Educational Needs and Disability Code of Practice (2014).
+Ofsted's framework for the inspection of local areas’ effectiveness for identifying and meeting the needs of children and young people (aged 0-25) with SEND (2016), follows on from statutory duties contained within the Children and Families Act (2014) and the Special Educational Needs and Disability Code of Practice (2014).

-For more information on the new framework go to: https://www.gov.uk/government/publications/local-area-send-inspection-framework
+For more information on the framework, go to: https://www.gov.uk/government/publications/local-area-send-inspection-framework